abilandz/PH8124/Lecture_8/Lecture_8.md

 the remaining code waiting subshell to terminate
 ```

-If the code execution got stuck because of some massive computation in the subshell, instead of terminating the whole script and restarting , we can terminate differentially only the subshell from a separate terminal, by sending some of the signals ```TSTP```, ```INT```, ```QUIT``` or ```KILL``` directly to the PID corresponding to the subshell.
+If the execution of above script gets stuck because of some massive computation in the subshell, instead of terminating the whole script and restarting , we can terminate differentially only the subshell from a separate terminal, by sending some of the signals ```TSTP```, ```INT```, ```QUIT``` or ```KILL``` directly to the PID corresponding to the subshell.
 This is not possible for code block ```{ ... }``` because its PID is the same as the PID of the parent shell.

 ### 2. Process substitution operator: ```<( ... )``` <a name="process_substitution_operator"></a>

 Process substitution operator ```<( ... )``` is a feature which is not provided by all shells, therefore its usage typically leads to some portability problems across different shells.
-Nevertheless, since it is supported by **Bash** and since it comes very handy in some frequently encountered cases in practice,  we introduce it next.
+Nevertheless, since it is supported by **Bash**, and since it comes very handy in some frequently encountered cases in practice,  we introduce it next.

 Loosely speaking, process substitution operator translates on the fly the standard output stream of any command into a 'virtual' file, which then can be fed to the commands which accept only files as arguments.
-The true mechanism behind the scene is much more complicated than that (it relies on so-called 'named pipes'), but this loose explanation captures its behaviour in practice quite well.
+The true mechanism behind the scene is much more complicated than that (it relies on so-called 'named pipes', see the man pages of **mkfifo** command), but this loose explanation captures its behavior in practice quite well.

 Within ```<( ... )``` operator we can execute as many commands as we wish, separated with ```;``` delimiter.
 Because of this, the process substitution operator offers more flexibility than pipe ```|```, which can forward directly the _stdout_ of only one command as an input to another command.